ijayzo/terraformInstances/README.md

 @LocalMachine(using RHEL)

 Please have AWS CLI installed on your machine and configured to your AWS account with the *aws configure* command and your AWS user credentials.
-	To set up Profiles, update your ~/.aws/config file to look like the file that is name awsconfig on the home dir of this repo.
+	To set up Profiles, update your ~/.aws/config file to look like the file that is named awsconfig on the home dir of this repo.

 (optional) To set up Git
 	mkdir <repo>